azazelm3dj3d/0xnose/functional_tests/doc_tests/test_issue119/empty_plugin.rst

 --------------

-Plugins work as long as they implement the minimal interface required by xnose.plugins.base.
-They do not have to derive from xnose.plugins.Plugin.
+Plugins work as long as they implement the minimal interface required by nose.plugins.base.
+They do not have to derive from nose.plugins.Plugin.

     >>> class NullPlugin(object):
     ...